marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 ---
 **Mixtral 8X7B:**
 > Thundertooth, a talking dinosaur, stumbles upon a futuristic city where he finds acceptance and a new home [2][1].
 Initially, he struggles to find food that satisfies his hunger without causing harm to the city's inhabitants.
 However, with the help of Mayor Grace, they discover a sustainable solution [3].
-Thundertooth, inspired by the advanced technology around him, starts a toy factory that becomes a sensation, producing magical widgets adored by children and adults alike [2].
+Thundertooth, inspired by the advanced technology around him, starts a toy factory that becomes a sensation, producing magical widgets that delight children and adults alike [2].
 Eventually, he meets Seraphina, and they start a family together [2].
-When a massive meteor threatens Earth, Thundertooth steps up to help, collaborating with the city's scientists to find a solution to divert or neutralize the impending catastrophe [1].
-In this extraordinary city of advanced technology, Thundertooth becomes a beloved figure and a symbol of unity between the past and the future.
+When a massive meteor threatens Earth, Thundertooth steps up to help, working with the city's leading scientists to find a solution to divert or neutralize the meteor [1].
+Throughout his journey, Thundertooth becomes a symbol of unity between the past and future, teaching everyone about understanding and cooperation.

 Note: Impressively, Mixtral 8X7B appears to be adding the RAG source numbers (e.g. '[2]') to the text, see the answer to the next question and response by Mixtral 8X7B that includes the source references and also lists the sources: